FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: Federated Task Offloading Problem

 \section{Federated Task Offloading Problem}

 In this section, we elaborate on the system modeling of our Edge System and formulate the TO problem as a global optimization problem that will be solved by all the participants in the network orchestration.
-Lastly, we formulate the local learning problem of the participants as a Partially Observable Markov Game (POMG).
+Lastly, we formulate the local learning problem of the participants as a POMG.